How to Run a Charity Auction: Step by Step Guide

 Common mistakes to avoid

 Starting too late.
 Give yourself 3 to 6 months minimum.
 Bigger events need more.
-Nolo says item procurement alone can take months.
+Our charity auction budgeting guide notes that item procurement alone can take months.
 Businesses need time to approve donations.
 Artists need time to create.
 Start early.

 Skipping the auctioneer.
 For live auctions, hire a pro.
 It pays for itself.
 CharityAuctions guide says a pro can bring in $10,000 to $20,000 more.
 The cost is usually $1,000 to $5,000.
 You come out ahead.